lucyparsons/lucyparsonslabs.com/_pages/support.md

 ---

 Lucy Parsons Labs is entirely volunteer funded and directed.
-Below you can fund Lucy Parsons Labs through PayPal, YouCaring, or Bitcoin.

-Note: We are an IRS 501(c)3 not-for-profit and all donations are tax deductable!
+Lucy Parsons Labs is a IRS 501(c)(3) not-for-profit and all donations are tax deductable!
+Our EIN is 81-3046769.

 ----------------------------